coma64/bahn-alarm/README.md

     <img style="margin: auto" alt="Bahn Alarm Logo" height="100" src="frontend/src/assets/logo.svg">
 </p>

-Bahn alarm is a pet project of mine that sends real-time notifications about train delays from the deutsche bahn.
+Bahn alarm is a pet project of mine that sends real-time notifications about train delays from the Deutsche Bahn.
-It does this by regularly polling the API of the next "Next DB Navigator" app.
+It does this by regularly polling the API of the new "Next DB Navigator" app.

 **I am by no means affiliated with the DB.
 This project was built for educational purposes only.**